View: System Structure (Pattern of Organization)

 Definition of System based upon the System Conceptual Model:

-Abstract System: A set of 2 or more related system elements that interact with system elements, the environment or other systems to create one or more emergent system properties.
+Abstract System: A system consists of a set of 3 or more systems that interact with systems in the Environment and systems within the System-of-interest to create one or more system properties.

 The boundary is a key concept of a system as the boundary provides a way to determine what is inside or outside of the system.
 The boundary is established through the relationship of the system-of-interest and the other identified systems in the environment (Context).
 This concept is different from a physical boundary that becomes a system element of a system.